apps4good/Art-On-The-Move/web/README.txt

+Note: Create a folder called data.
+This will be the user upload directory

 // Assuming, you are using virtual host.
 Create .htaccess file in your doc root and paste the following

 RewriteEngine on